7 Predictive Modeling

 Let \(\hat{f}\) represent the function of our explanatory variable(s) \(x^*\) used to predict the value of response variable \(y^*\).
 Thus \(\hat{y}^* = f(x^*)\).

-Bias associated with fitting model: Model bias pertains to the difference between the true response function value \(f(x^*)\), and the average value of \(\hat{f}(x^*)\) that would be obtained in the long run over many samples.
+Model Bias - Our model might not be complex enough to capture the true relationship between the response and explanatory variable(s).
+For example, if we use a linear or quadratic model when the true relationship is cubic, our predictions will suffer from model bias.
+Model bias pertains to the difference between the true response function value \(f(x^*)\), and the expected value of \(\hat{f}(x^*)\) that would be obtained in the long run over many samples.

 In fact, it can be shown that: